hyperledger/identus-edge-agent-sdk-ts/docs/index.md

 * **Pollux**: Provides a suite of operations for handling verifiable credentials.
 * **Mercury**: Provides a suite of operations for handling DIDComm V2 messages.
 * **Pluto**: Provides an interface for storage operations in a portable, storage-agnostic manner.
-* **PrismAgent**: PrismAgent, a component using all other building blocks, provides a basic edge agent capabilities, including implementation of DIDComm V2 protocols.
+* **PrismAgent**: PrismAgent, a component using all other building blocks, provides basic edge agent capabilities, including implementing DIDComm V2 protocols.

 ## DIDComm Protocol Support